By Sarah Dillingham and Rustina Anderson, Contributing Writers

 |Salmon (wild, raw)||50|

-Either nutrition or careful supplementation can be effective in meeting the nutritional needs of pregnant women, and healthcare providers should support them in the option with which they’re most comfortable.
+Either dedication to nutritional foods or careful supplementation can be effective in meeting the nutritional needs of pregnant women, and healthcare providers should support them in this option.
+If a healthcare provider does not support balanced nutrition or careful supplementing, then you may want to consider if they are the right provider for you!

 How do you get the nutrients you really need in pregnancy?